 Here is the description of the Bay ST from Oru Kayak:

 On the water, the 12 foot Bay ST is fast, sporty, and versatile.
 It can handle many different conditions and landscapes, from smooth lakes to ocean kayaking.
 It's a closed cockpit, performance kayak that’s been tested on Class III rivers and played in 6-foot waves.
 Best for intermediate and advanced paddlers (but beginners with a few paddles under their belt will also love this model).

 Since this was our first trip in the kayaks, we didn't want to take them into the ocean, instead, we took them down to Mission Bay in San Diego.

 We were able to park on W Brianfield Drive (Google Map Link) and easily carry our Oru Kayaks to the beach along the bay to set up.

-The bay "beach at this point of entry was a bit muddy as we moved from the sandy part down towards the water.
-TO be honest, it was a little gross on my feet as I walked in but I am more used to sandy Ocean beaches then mud when it comes to water.
-I spent more of my life around the ocean then near lakes with mud.
+The bay’s beach at this point of entry was a bit muddy as we moved from the sandy part down towards the water.
+To be honest, it was a little gross on my feet as I walked in, but I am used to sandy beaches.
+I spent most of my life around the sandy ocean over lakes with mud.
 Maybe when the tide is higher it will be a "cleaner" entry.

 We sat floating outside of Sea World for a little bit enjoying the warm sun that just decided to come out.
-Overall we spent a little over 2 hours on the water, and kayaked 4.5 miles!
-Now that we tested these kayaks out we can't wait to go on many more adventures and hopefully kayak camping once things open up more in the future!
+Overall, we spent a little over 2 hours on the water and kayaked 4.5 miles!
+Now that we tested these kayaks out, we can't wait to go on many more adventures and hopefully kayak camping once things open up more in the future!